voryx/event-loop/README.md

 get a reference to the event loop, it will automatically be started at the end of your script.

 ## Usage Example

+Note, there is no need to call run() on the loop as it will run automatically at the conclusion of the script.
+(You can still run it sooner if you would like, and it will no longer automatically run at the end.)

 ```php
 \EventLoop\addPeriodicTimer(1, function () {
     echo "Hello\n";